-3. Once the defendant has made an appearance (filed an answer or motion), discovery in prisoner suits is governed by the Louisiana Code of Civil Procedure, the Louisiana Civil Code, the Louisiana Rules for District Courts, and other applicable Louisiana law, subject to the restrictions set forth in this section and pursuant to the Prison Litigation Reform Act, La.
-R.S.
-15:1181, et seq.
+3. Once the defendant has made an appearance (filed an answer or motion), discovery in prisoner suits is governed by the Louisiana Code of Civil Procedure, the Louisiana Civil Code, the Louisiana Rules for District Courts, and other applicable Louisiana law, subject to the restrictions set forth in this section and pursuant to the PLRA.

-D. Memoranda Required:
+D. Memoranda Required